NusayerHassan/NusayerHassan.github.io/_pages/about.md

 # Soneya Binta Hossain

 <br><br>
 I am a PhD student in Department of Computer Science at the University of Virginia, started in August 2019.
-I am working in the Laboratory for Engineering Safe Software ([LESS](https://less-lab-uva.github.io) ) lab at UVA under the supervision of [Professor Matthew Dwyer](https://matthewbdwyer.github.io/).
+I am working in the Laboratory for Engineering Safe Software ([LESS](https://less-lab-uva.github.io) ) lab at UVA under the supervision of [Matthew Dwyer](https://matthewbdwyer.github.io/).
 I have completed my bachelor's in Computer Science and Engineering from Bangladesh University of Engineering and Technology ( [BUET](https://www.buet.ac.bd/web/) ).
 My undergraduate thesis supervisor was  [Dr. A.K.M.
 Ashikur Rahman](https://cse.buet.ac.bd/faculty/facdetail.php?id=ashikurrahman).
 Before entering grad school, I worked at [REVE Systems](https://en.wikipedia.org/wiki/REVE_Systems) for three years from March 2016 to May 2019 as a software engineer in the research and development (R&D) team.
 Find my CV [here](https://drive.google.com/file/d/1F9nySMguiYvxkB5b1glYeAzV9pIMLPd5/view).

 ## Experience